 Among the 2017 Hot Docs Festival’s most emotionally stunning films, A Better Man takes a brave and open-minded approach to processing trauma and healing associated with intimate partner violence.

-Join One World Arts, the Human Rights Research and Education Centre, the Barbra Schlifer Commemorative Clinic, Oxfam Canada, and community partners for a one-time-only screening of A Better Man and a talk, moderated by Oxfam Canada Executive Director Julie Delahanty, with Matt Schaaf, Coordinator of the I Can MANifest Change project at OCTEVAW, Jeff Bondy, Program Facilitator at the New Directions Program at CFS Ottawa, and and Karoline Kemp, Program Officer – Creating Spaces to Take Action on Violence Against Women and Girls at Oxfam Canada, presented in partnership with Hot Docs and the Ontario Trillium Foundation on December 2 at 1PM (doors at 12:30PM) at the University of Ottawa, room FTX302 in Fauteux Hall (57 Louis-Pasteur Private).
+Join One World Arts, the Human Rights Research and Education Centre, the Barbra Schlifer Commemorative Clinic, Oxfam Canada, Hot Docs, the Ontario Trillium Foundation, and community partners for a one-time-only screening of A Better Man and a talk, moderated by Oxfam Canada Executive Director Julie Delahanty, with Matt Schaaf, Coordinator of the I Can MANifest Change project at OCTEVAW, Jeff Bondy, Program Facilitator at the New Directions Program at CFS Ottawa, and and Karoline Kemp, Program Officer – Creating Spaces to Take Action on Violence Against Women and Girls at Oxfam Canada, presented in partnership with Hot Docs and the Ontario Trillium Foundation on December 2 at 1PM (doors at 12:30PM) at the University of Ottawa, room FTX302 in Fauteux Hall (57 Louis-Pasteur Private).
 The event is free/by donation, with the proceeds going toward covering event costs and supporting organizations addressing and taking action on gender based, intimate partner, and sexual violence.
 Join, like and share the Facebook event here.

 In addition to the aforementioned partners, One World Arts is grateful for the support of Jessica Ruano (Creator and Director of The Ghomeshi Effect), the Ottawa Rape Crisis Centre, OCTEVAW, and the National Film Board of Canada in organizing the December 2 screening of A Better Man and post-film discussion.

 One World Arts acknowledges that this event will take place on the unsurrendered territory of the Algonquin Anishnaabeg people.

 Trigger Warning/Content Warning (TW/CW): A Better Man addresses intimate partner violence and includes explicit descriptions of abuse.
 Viewer discretion is advised.